zhenzhang1991/zhenzhang1991.github.io/index.md

 *  Zhen Zhang, Simona Ispas, and Walter Kob.
 Origin of the non-linear elastic behavior of silicate glasses.
 [Acta Materialia, 231, 117855 (2022).](https://arxiv.org/pdf/2111.09549.pdf)
 *  *Zhen Zhang*, Simona Ispas, and Walter Kob.
 Fracture of silicate glasses: Microcavities and correlations between atomic-level properties.
 [Physical Review Materials, 6, 085601 (2022).](https://doi.org/10.1103/PhysRevMaterials.6.085601)

-## 3) Monolayer surface properties of silicate glasses
+## 3) Monolayer surface properties of oxide glasses

 Surface properties lie at the core of many applications of silicate glasses.
 In our recent work we combine large-scale classical MD simulations with first-principles calculations to investigate the characteristics of silicate glass surfaces on the level of single atomic layer.
 Our MD simulations revealed the presence of structural defects that are potential reactive sites on the surfaces.
 Their vibrational and electronic signatures were further identified jointly from the classical and ab initio simulations.
 Moreover, the large-scale simulations allowed to study the topographical features of the melt-quenched surface and the fracture surface of the glasses.
 It is revealed that the melt-quenched surface is considerably smaller than the fracture surface.
 The Fracture is found to exhibit a logarithmic scaling of the surface height fluctuation, indicating that it is not fractal object on the nanometer scale.